Grehasopt/Electra-pcb/README.md

 ![](/doc/schematic/Electra-page-8.png)

 ## License
-This project is licensed under the CERN-OHL-S-2.0 with the added condition that it may not be used for commercial purposes without prior permission from the license holder.
+This project is licensed under the CERN-OHL-S-2.0 (applies from the very first commit on Mar 7, 2021) with the added condition that it may not be used for commercial purposes without prior permission from the license holder.